 - 1. The TWC knows that PC Panel Propping is Temporary Works so enters it on a TW Register (see Appendix C in the GPG) - 2.
 By comparing the task with Appendix E in the GPG, the TWC assesses it as Category 1. - 3.
-The TWC will do the design work, but for good order, the TWC writes up a Design Brief similar to Part 1 in the GPG. - 4.
+The TWC will do the design himself, but for good order, prepares a Design Brief similar to Part 1 in the GPG. - 4.
 The TWC now takes the role of Designer and considers wind and seismic loads in accordance with AS/NZS 1170.
 In this case, wind governs.
-The TWC summarizes the design on a sketch noting the stage at which the props can be removed as per the Contract Drawings.
-The TWC completes a Design Certificate equivalent to Part 2 in the GPG. - 5.
+He summarizes the design on a sketch noting the stage at which the props can be removed as per the Contract Drawings.
+He completes a Design Certificate equivalent to Part 2 in the GPG. - 5.
 As Designer, the TWC dialogues with the TWS (and the Director) during the design stage to ensure that hazards are reduced as far as reasonably possible and that an optimum solution is found. - 6.
-The Director reviews the design as "Design Reviewer" and signs a Check Certificate (Part 3). - 7.
-Back to the role of TWC, the site engineer confirms that all documents are complete: IFC sketches, signed design and check certificates and clear requirements for inspections and "HOLD POINTS".
-The TWC updates the TW Register.
+The Director reviews the design as "Design Reviewer" and signs a Check Certificate (Part 3). - Back to his role as TWC, the site engineer confirms that he has IFC sketches, that both design and check certificates have 7. been completed and signed and notes the requirements for inspections and "HOLD POINTS".
+He updates the TW Register.